Skip to main content

 • What to gather: ID, proof of residency, proof of age, health records if required, and the visitor pass form.

 Hawaiʻi shows how detailed these rules can be.
-Windward Community College’s Senior Citizen Visitor Program is for Hawaiʻi residents age 60 and older, is available in spring and fall only, and does not include summer or studio art classes.
-It also requires late registration, instructor approval, and health clearance.
-Kapiʻolani Community College’s Senior Citizen Program also uses a 60-plus rule, limits seniors to two courses or six credits per semester, and requires TB clearance and other health documents.
-These programs can be excellent, but they are not last-minute friendly.
+Windward Community College offers a Senior Citizen Visitor Program for Hawaiʻi residents age 60 and older.
+It is for spring and fall only, not summer.
+Studio art classes are excluded.
+It also requires late registration, health clearance, and instructor approval.
+Kapiʻolani Community College also uses a 60-plus rule, limits seniors to two courses or six credits per semester, and requires TB clearance and other health documents.
+These programs can be useful, but they are not last-minute friendly.

 Best first move: If you want community, short courses, and lower pressure, check whether there is an Osher program near you.